qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

-# Stew's Beacon Contact Installation Guide and configuration settings
+# Beacon3D RevH Normal Installation and Configuration Guide

-Note that all these configurations relate ONLY to using the Beacon in Contact mode on the Qidi Plus4 Printer
+*Note that all these configurations relate ONLY to using the Beacon in Contact mode on the Qidi Plus4 Printer*

+This install guide should work for all other Beacon models, but it is untested on those.
+The sample mounting model provided is also only tested for clearances using the RevH Normal Beacon module.

 ## Quick Summary Guide